-This edition was published by Harlequin HQN on September 24, 2013 and has 440 pages.
+This romantic suspense that was published by Harlequin HQN on September 24, 2013 and has 440 pages.

 Third in the Love Undercover romantic suspense series.
 The couple focus is on Rowdy Yates and Avery Mullins.